JT8D-17/XLua-scripts-for-X-Plane/README.md

 4. Copy the folder into the _"[Aircraft folder]/plugins/xlua"_ folder of the aircraft.

 5. Run X-Plane.
-Activate debug output (see note above and each script's readme on what to edit)
+Activate debug output (see note above and each script's readme on what to edit) if you need to make sure that the script is running.

 &nbsp;